junghan0611/spacemacs/layers/+lang/elixir/README.md

 ### Debugging

-Using the `dap` layer you\'ll get access to all the DAP key bindings, see the complete list of key bindings on the [dap layer description](https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Btools/dap#key-bindings).
+Using the `dap` layer you'll get access to all the DAP key bindings, see the complete list of key bindings on the [dap layer description](https://github.com/syl20bnr/spacemacs/tree/develop/layers/%2Btools/dap#key-bindings).